A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Let’s dive in…

-The Truth Behind Motivation
+The Hidden Drivers Behind Human Motivation

 We want to believe we know the “why” behind our actions.
 If asked, we can provide reasons for every action, purchase, or statement we make.

-Study after study, however, reveals a different truth: most of the time we don’t know why we do what we do.
+Study after study, however, reveals a different truth: most of the time, we don’t know why we do what we do.
 That is, we’re unconscious of our real motivations.1See, for example, Daniel Kahneman’s Thinking Fast and Slow.
 Also: Bargh JA, Morsella E. The Unconscious Mind.
 Perspect Psychol Sci.
 2008;3(1):73–79. doi:10.1111/j.1745-6916.2008.00064.x

 Discovering our true motivations can be a sobering experience because doing so challenges the identity we often hold about ourselves.

-For example, you may think you purchased a sweater because you liked the color or fit.
-In reality, however, you likely bought the item because it reminded you of something: maybe someone you secretly envy (like a celebrity) or someone you subconsciously compete with wore a similar sweater.
+In reality, however, you likely bought the item because it reminded you of something: maybe someone you secretly envy (like a celebrity), or someone you subconsciously compete with wore a similar sweater.

 Upon reading this, an internal voice may arise, “No. I’m not shallow or superficial like that.”
-(I have this voice too.)
+(I have this voice, too.)

 We often deny these primary motivations because they are inconsistent with how we perceive ourselves.
 This denial makes it difficult to observe what forces influence us “below the surface.”